mattiaitaliano/modelling-airbnbs-property-listing-dataset/README.md

 Again, however, these tecniques are insufficient for robust classifications of the target labels.

-## Milestone 3: Deep Learning Models with PyTorch
+## Deep Learning Models with PyTorch
-Technologies / Skills:

  - PyTorch and Neural Networks
     - Tensors
     - Datasets and DataLoaders